Amy Hodgson: Botany work

-In the 1920s, Hodgson often collected specimens in the Hawke's Bay region and collabrated with other botanists, such as Harry Carse and Henry Blencowe Matthews.
+In the 1920s, Hodgson often collected specimens in the Hawke's Bay region and collaborated with other botanists, such as Harry Carse and Henry Blencowe Matthews.
 This led to her connection with George Osborne King Sainsbury, for whom she collected and with whom she regularly corresponded until his death.
 As Sainsbury had elected to work on the mosses of New Zealand, Hodgson focussed on liverworts, as well as the regional Flora of Hawke's Bay.
 She also collected and collaborated with Kenneth Willway Allison.
 Between 1931 and 1936 she issued three exsiccatae, one of them together with Sainsbury and Allison.
 Following advice from Sainsbury in 1928, Hodgson purchased her first microscope.
 This led to her novel observations of gemmae in Tortula abruptinervis, which was the subject of her first scientific paper, published at the age of 42.
 Hodgson went on to publish more than 30 papers thereafter, her final at age 84.
 In the course of her career she described two new families of liverworts (Acrobolbaceae; still retained, and Phyllothalliaceae; now included in Pallaviciniaceae), nine new genera, and published many new species and systematic changes to those existing.
 The liverwort genus Neohodgsonia was named for her, as were the species Cephalobus hodgsoniae (now placed in Andrewsianthus), Jungermannia hodgsoniae (now in Solenostoma), Lejeunea hodgsoniana, and Lepidolaena hodgsoniae (now in Lepidogyna).

 Her herbarium was donated to Massey University in 1972.